Have you been faithful to your partner? The answer may surprise you.

 - I’ve been a fool all along thinking they were going to come through

 This is why it is so important to marry a good human being, one in whom your faith can be reasonably placed.
-Because if you are certain your spouse has ill will toward you, then only one of two things is possible.
-Either you are mistaken, or you married a jerk.*
+Because if you are certain your spouse has ill will toward you, then only one of two things is possible: either you are mistaken, or you married a jerk.*

 This happens of course.
 Good people marry jerks all the time.
 And jerks marry other jerks.
-If you are engaged, and you are not absolutely certain that your partner is a deeply good human being who desires good things for you, turn around and run!
+If you are engaged, and you are not absolutely certain that your partner is a deeply good person who desires good things for you, turn around and run!
 And don’t stop until you fall into the arms of such a person.

-Sometimes your spouse will lose faith in themselves.
+Of course, sometimes your spouse will lose faith in themselves.